PathwayCommons/guide/_workflows/pathway_enrichment/get_data.md

 Install and load the TCGAbiolinks package from R/Bioconductor.

-<code data-gist-id="{{ page.gist }}" data-gist-hide-footer="true" data-gist-line="3-13"></code>
+<code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}" data-gist-hide-footer="true" data-gist-line="3-13"></code>

 You will need to change the `BASE_DIR` to suit your directory structure and the location of `Verhaak_JCI_2013_tableS1.txt`.

 **Step 1: Query**

 The `GDCquery(...)` function allows us to search the GDC for data based on the filter restrictions we pass.
-These restrictions mirror those provided by the [GDC data portal](https://gdc-portal.nci.nih.gov/search/s?facetTab=cases) and [web service API](https://gdc-docs.nci.nih.gov/API/Users_Guide/Search_and_Retrieval/).
+These restrictions mirror those provided by the GDC data portal and web service API.
 In this case we are looking for unnormalized RNA-seq counts ('HTSeq - Counts') for the TCGA-OV project.
 We store the search results in the `query` data frame.

-<code data-gist-id="{{ page.gist }}" data-gist-hide-footer="true" data-gist-line="15-18"></code>
+<code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}"  data-gist-hide-footer="true" data-gist-line="15-18"></code>

 **Step 2: Download**

 The `GDCdownload(...)` function allows us to actually retrieve files based on the search results in step 1.
 We set `method=client` so that it uses the GDC Data Transfer Tool under the hood and declare a local directory (`TCGAOV_RNASEQ_DIR`) where the files should be saved.

-<code data-gist-id="{{ page.gist }}" data-gist-hide-footer="true" data-gist-line="20-23"></code>
+<code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}"  data-gist-hide-footer="true" data-gist-line="20-23"></code>

 > Note: These commands will trigger a download of the GDC Data Transfer Tool (gdc-client) and a manifest (gdc_manifest.txt) to your home directory.

-In our case we will be (temporarily) downloading 379 files so make sure you have enough space on your computer.
+In our case we will be (temporarily) downloading almost 380 files so make sure you have enough space on your computer.

 >Note: There can be a large number of files downloaded.
-Downloading the 379 files above took on the order of 15 minutes but your mileage may vary depending on your connection speed.
+Downloading 379 files above took on the order of 15 minutes but your mileage may vary depending on your connection speed.

 **Step 3: Prepare**

 A bunch of data files isn't going to be much help to us.
-The goal of this step is to prepare the data by combining the data and metadata. `GDCprepare(...)` combines the downloaded file data into a single container, the [`SummarizedExperiment`](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) (Figure 7) (Huber 2015).
+The goal of this step is to prepare the data by combining the data and metadata. `GDCprepare(...)` combines the downloaded file data into a single container, the [`SummarizedExperiment`](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html){:target="_blank"} (Figure 7) (Huber 2015).
 We will also save this container to an RData file (.rda) and keep the downloaded files.

-<code data-gist-id="{{ page.gist }}" data-gist-hide-footer="true" data-gist-line="25-31"></code>
+<code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}"  data-gist-hide-footer="true" data-gist-line="25-31"></code>

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_7 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">